 9. Gaping: If your shirt is gaping, this could mean a few things.
 A) You need a larger size, and should take it to a tailor to get it to fit you the way you want it to.
 B) You need to wear a camisole beneath it, so when you turn to the side people don’t get a view of your bra.
 C) You can experiment with Hollywood Tape and so forth to keep it from gaping — we’ve found the camisole is just easier.

-10. Beneath the white shirt: Wear a bra that matches your skin tone, and a white camisole, no matter how convinced you are that no one can see through it.
-We’ve tried the nude camisole, and trust is: white just looks better.
+10. Beneath the slightly sheer white shirt: Wear a bra that matches your skin tone, and a white camisole, no matter how convinced you are that no one can see through it.
+We’ve tried the nude camisole, and trust us: white just looks better.